medhachaitanya/Pure-Battery-Analytics/Latest/README.md

 # What's new?
-Add as many as battery percentage values to get notified.
+Add as many as battery percentage values to get notified accordingly.
  Examples below:
   * 20 - Notifies only when battery is 20%
   * 30,90 - Notifies when battery is 30% or 90%.